metrixorg/MetrixDocument/src/jekyll/docs/sdk/cordova/cordova-sdk-docs-en.md

 ionic cordova plugin add @metrixorg/cordova-metrix
 ```

 2\.
-In your `index.js` file after you have received the deviceready event, create an instance of `MetrixConfig` and initialize Metrix by calling `onCreate` method:
+In your `index.js` file after you have received the deviceready event, create an instance of `MetrixConfig` and initialize Metrix by calling `create` method:

-**Note:** Before calling the `onCreate` method, you can configure Metrix in the `MetrixConfig` instance according to your requirements.
+**Note:** Before calling the `create` method, you can configure Metrix in the `MetrixConfig` instance according to your requirements.
 Check out the [SDK Configuration](#SDK-Configuration) section for more info.

 ```javascript